zer011b/fdtd3d/Docs/Testing.md

 # III.
 Release testing

 CI for master branch handles common build and tests combinations, however, it doesn't cover all available build options, architectures and test launches.
-So, before release, full testing is performed for all supported platforms.
+Yet, difference is not that critical (mostly in solver dimensions modes), so, manual testing before release is needed only for cuda (unit tests and test suite launch).
 For all test scenarios only GCC compiler is used, but versions may vary.

 **Currently supported CPU architectures:**
 - x64
 - aarch32(armhf)
 - aarch64
+- riscv64

 **Currently supported platforms:**
 - x64, sequential